dbenesh82/decoupled_life_stages/decoupling.md

     ## propagule  1.0000000  0.2381676
     ## first_host 0.2381676  1.0000000

-We can again plot a correlation matrix for worm with 2-host cycles.
-Most of these species do not develop in the propagule stage (i.e. while free in the environment, they do not embryonate or develop before hatching).
+We can again plot a correlation matrix for worms with 2-host cycles.
+Most of these species do not develop in the propagule stage (i.e. while free in the environment, they do not embryonate or develop before hatching), hence the absence of propagule correlations.
 The correlation of development times in the first and second hosts are positive for acanths and cestodes, but slightly negative for nematodes.
-This implies that long larval development is associated with long adult development, which is somewhat surprising, as it is not consistent with expected tradeoffs.
+This implies that long larval development is associated with long adult development, which is somewhat surprising, as one might expect more larval development to shorten adult development.

 ``` r
 ggpairs(filter(datadt, maxLCL == 2), columns = c("propagule", "first_host", "second_host"),